 Las Vegas has many local joints − places that have become a staple among the native crowd.
 But being a tourist, we’d understand if you didn’t know what lived past the glittery lights of the Strip.
 Honestly, who can blame you?
 With all there is to do, it’s hard enough to eat at every restaurant that serves custom tacos let alone to leave and explore the surrounding valley.

 In reality, it isn't easy to become a local joint in Vegas, considering the growing number of restaurants and bars that open and close each year.
 But locals really value these places and often take much pride in them.

 Take Frankie's Tiki Room.
-Built because, well, this town lacked a true authentic tiki bar.
+Built because, well, there was no true authentic tiki bar in Las Vegas.
 That was reason enough to take a closer look.
 (OK, sure, the unique drink menu didn't hurt).

 In 2008, P. Moss, owner of Double Down Saloon, decided that after all the recent closing tiki joints in town, he was going to open his own version.
 And so, after buying Frankie’s Bar & Cocktail lounge, remodeling the venue and partnering up with Bamboo Ben to help build it, Frankie’s Tiki Room was born.

 From the moment you first step foot inside Frankie’s to the moment you have your first drink, everything about the place will most likely remind you of every movie you’ve ever seen with a tiki theme − with a Vegas touch.

 There’s a red glow that engulfs the dimly lit bar, which is surrounded by hand-carved tiki statues.
 The walls are composed of bamboo and there’s a fisherman’s net that hangs over the ceiling, complete with pufferfish lights made from real pufferfish.
 Even the artwork on the wall is created in custom fashion for this bar featuring various island-themed drawings with a twist.